Ruki sound law: Applications to language groups

 The rule was originally formulated for Slavic languages.
 It was later proposed to be valid in some degree for all satem languages, and exceptionless for the Indo-Iranian languages.
 (There appears to be one exception at least in some Nuristani languages, however.)
 In Baltic and Albanian, it is limited or affected to a greater or lesser extent by other sound laws.
 Nevertheless, it has to have been universal in these branches of the IE languages, and the lack of Slavic reflexes before consonants is due rather to their merger with the reflexes of other sibilants.

-Exceptions in Slavic languages
+Slavic languages

 In Slavic languages the process is regular before a vowel, but it does not take place before consonants.
 The final result is the voiceless velar fricative x, which is even more retracted than the š.
 This velar fricative changed back into š before a front vowel or the palatal approximant y.